The evolution of payment technology

 2. Merchant fees

 The majority of the platform’s income is derived from merchant fees (that’s fees Afterpay charges the store for purchases made using its platform).
-Afterpay has 2,800 retail partners, which includes major brands like David Jones, Adidas, Country Road, The Iconic and more.
+Afterpay has 48,000 merchant partners, which includes major brands like David Jones, Adidas, Country Road, The Iconic and more.

-According to its half-yearly report, Afterpay takes a cut of 3.7% of every transaction in merchant fees – a $100 transaction means Afterpay collects the $100 and sends the store $96.3.
+According to its most recent update, Afterpay said it charged a 30 cent fixed transaction fee and a commission on sales between 3% and 7%.
 The idea behind this business model is that despite giving a portion of each sale to Afterpay, stores will earn more through increased sales.

 What are the dangers of using buy now, pay later?

-Based on what we’ve told you so far, there are some obvious and not so obvious reasons why using Afterpay and Zip isn’t always a good idea.
+Based on what we’ve told you so far, there are some obvious and not so obvious reasons why using Afterpay isn’t always a good idea.

 1. You can accrue unnecessary late fees